rrosa-aurea-1/java-angular-web-app/README.md

 |Please donate whether you wish support us to give more time to app's growth | [![](https://www.paypal.com/en_US/IT/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XTC895QYD28TC) |
 |:------------------------------------------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------|

-The frontend-app is gotten from :https://github.com/creativetimofficial/material-dashboard-angular.
+The frontend-app is extended from the initial seed :https://github.com/creativetimofficial/material-dashboard-angular .
+The extension is related to create a user-profile from the UI to the integrated backend on a mongo/h2 embedded db, and a component error page ui for routing.
 The project produces **an only jar** using maven spring-boot, that is you can implement java backend services, together the angular client developed in typescript (angular-cli).
 Download the zip of this branch or clone the git repo.